dYdX - Project Breakdown | Revelo Intel

 There are challenges related to the MEV estimation suggested by research from Chorus One, which could introduce some bias in the implementation of the estimator.
 One situation could involve a misbehaving block proposer and differing mempool views on different validators.
 In this scenario, each validator has a unique view of the mempool due to receiving different transactions based on the network topology.
 Specifically, the case involves ignored orders coming from the intra-block period.

-dYdX within the Cosmos MEV Ecosystem
+dYdX Within The Cosmos MEV Ecosystem

 The presence of dYdX could affect the overall MEV structure within the Cosmos ecosystem.
 To analyze that impact, one must account for different factors, such as:

-Impact of Cross-Venue MEV on User Welfare
+Impact of Cross-Venue MEV On User Welfare

 During specific market conditions, validators proposing a block might be incentivized to create arbitrage opportunities between AMMs and dYdX v4, potentially impacting the users of the AMM.